NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 #### Field: Perimeter Insulation Width

 Numeric field indicating the width of the perimeter insulation measured from the basement floor edge.
-Valid range from > 0 to < half of smallest basement floor width.
+Valid range from > 0 to &lt; half of smallest basement floor width.

 #### Field: Basement Depth